-- For the direct opposite effect of raw-edge appliqué, you can create seamed shapes with finished edges.
+- For the opposite effect of raw-edge appliqué, you can create seamed shapes with finished edges.
 You create a finished edge on your appliqué shapes by sewing two pieces right sides together, then turning them right side out.
 The same way you finish edges in other sewing projects.

 - Start by cutting two mirror images of the same shape.

 - Place the two pieces right sides together.
 Pin in place.

 - Stitch all around the outer edge, using a ¼” seam allowance.

 - Clip any corners and/or points and press open the seam allowances.

 - Pull apart the two layers and snip a small slit in just the back layer.